uber/react-vis/docs/sunburst.md

 #### children (optional)
 Type: `react components`
-Sunburst can accept react components as children if you wish to to annotate your diagram.
+Sunburst can accept react components as children if you wish to annotate your diagram.

 #### animation (optional)
 Type: `boolean|Object`